karson94/Games-Launcher/README.md

 - Verify that Steam and Epic Games Launcher are properly installed
 - Ensure game paths in `game_launcher.py` match your installation directories
 - For Epic Games, confirm that game names in `data/lists/epic_games.json` are accurate
+- Check if Java is installed and properly configured for Mod the Spire functionality

 ## Contributing